KohaSuomi/sso_koha/README.md

 * redmineSSOAuthCheck: this file resides in your kohaclone-folder.
 * auth_source_koha.rb: this file is loaded by Redmine core automatically and needs to reside in redmine/app/models -folder (i.e. not in the plugins-folder)

+Configuration options (under /settings/plugin/sso_koha in Redmine):

+* Koha auth script url: this is the url of the redmineSSOAuthCheck -script.
+* Login redirect url: this is the url you want to redirect users succesfully authenticating through Koha.